Today, people are overwhelmed with way too much to read and absorb on the web.

 People love numbers and data.
 So if you’re writing a post that details how to spruce up your social profile, be sure to include the number of tips that you’ll be providing right in the title.

-As renowned Bauhaus architect Ludwig Mies van der Rohe said, “Less is more”.
-And it’s never been more true on the web.
+As renowned Bauhaus architect, Ludwig Mies van der Rohe said, “Less is more”.
+And it’s never been truer on the web.
 So get rid of the unnecessary words and keep it short and sweet.

 Remember, your readers are busy.
 So remove every barrier that you can to get them to click or dive into your content.
 This includes unessential words—like complicated terms, acronyms or trendy buzz words—that aren’t adding value to your story or key concepts.

 4. | No better place to start ‘How To’.